chris-dura/devigner-setup/README.md

 $ brew install nvm
 # install a specific version of NodeJS
 $ nvm install 0.10
+# or install the latest stable release
+$ nvm install stable
+# set every new shell to use the stable verison of node
+$ nvm alias default stable
+# use a particular version of node for this shell
+$ nvm use 0.10.26
 ```

 # 15. Install [PhantomJS](http://phantomjs.org/)